Europa (moon): Subsurface ocean

 The thin-ice model suggests that Europa's ice shell may be only a few kilometers thick.
 However, most planetary scientists conclude that this model considers only those topmost layers of Europa's crust that behave elastically when affected by Jupiter's tides.
 One example is flexure analysis, in which Europa's crust is modeled as a plane or sphere weighted and flexed by a heavy load.
 Models such as this suggest the outer elastic portion of the ice crust could be as thin as 200 m.
 If the ice shell of Europa is really only a few kilometers thick, this "thin ice" model would mean that regular contact of the liquid interior with the surface could occur through open ridges, causing the formation of areas of chaotic terrain.
 Large impacts going fully through the ice crust would also be a way that the subsurface ocean could be exposed.
+However, research published in 2026 indicates that Europa's seafloor may be geologically "quiet" today.
+Modeling of the moon's silicate interior suggests that the rocky crust is too strong to be fractured by current tidal forces, potentially limiting the chemical energy available for life at the seafloor.
+According to this model any processes able to sustain habitable conditions at the Europan seafloor today must therefore be independent of ongoing tectonic activity.